 Turkey has a really good transport system.
 Night buses are safe and they allocate you a seat number to ensure that you are sitting with another woman.
-A snack and a drink is included and they do have a toilet on board but they also make frequent stops along the way so you can pick up Turkish gifts or food.
+A snack and a drink are included, and they do have a toilet on board, but they also make frequent stops along the way so you can pick up Turkish gifts or food.

 Russia is so vast that travelling around is best done by train, especially on one of the iconic ones, such as the Trans-Siberian or Trans-Mongolian.
 Passengers do smoke in third class and it can get cramped, so pay the extra for first class if you can.